Course Calendar (Eastern Standard Time)

 - What is the PTO’s jurisdiction in the patenting of drugs and biologics?

-- What laws and regulations does the PTO enforce relative to the patenting of drugs and biologics?
+- What laws and regulations do the PTO enforce relative to the patenting of drugs and biologics?

 - Reviewing the types of products that pharmaceutical, biotechnology and biopharmaceutical companies seeking to develop now